kktse/kktse.github.io/_posts/2021-09-25-re71r-255-40-r17-tire-static-footprints.markdown

 rim.

 The test matrix consists of five inflation pressures, three inclination angles and five vertical loads.
-The conditions are summarized in the table below.
+The test conditions are summarized in the table below.

 | Parameter                    | Value                           |
 | ---------------------------- | ------------------------------- |